Steal This Script: Free Video Script Template DownloadEmma Gallimore 10.01.2019

 As more people watch video on mobile devices, on-screen text and clear animation are becoming the go-to ways to “show” your customers what you’re all about.
 Use the left column of this script template to write on-screen text, and let that stripped down script guide the pacing and narrative of the production.
 A few short lines of text or dialogue can define your message, your brand, your CTA, and really bring the whole video into focus in just a matter of seconds.

 Free Script Template Download

-You can do this.
-Use this free script template, tell your story, and make your video.
-If you made it this far and you like downloading free resources, you’ll love our free eBook, How to Succeed with Animated Video.
+Use this free script template to tell your story and plan your video.
+For additional advice to guide your video production and promotion process, download our our free eBook, How to Succeed with Animated Video.
 Take your business to the next step with video marketing tips, ROI tools, and other tactics to make your animated explainer video the new engine of your inbound lead strategy.